mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 And another thing:

 *Boobs* is my vote for worst word in the English language.
 People are always pushing *moist* but I’m not sold.
 Personally, I find *fetus* to be a much uglier word vocally than *moist*.
 Probably says a lot about me.
-All things things considered though, I think *boobs* takes the cake.
+All things considered though, I think *boobs* takes the cake.

 To begin with, *boobs* is just a stupid word.
 Try saying it aloud.
 "Booooooobbbbbbbs".
 Ugh!
-The "ooooo" forces your month into a big dumb O shape like some calf getting ready to suckle.
+The "ooooo" forces your mouth into a big dumb O shape like some calf getting ready to suckle.
 It is a word that isn't so much as spoken as plops out of the mouth, landing with a wet thud in any conversation.
 You cannot help but sound stupid saying it. *Boobs* implies boob.

 But the true crime is that this word, this most vile and debased of words, does not content itself with merely being crude, its entire goal is to take something pure, something wonderful, something heavenly and pull it down in to the muck.
 For real women do not have *boobs*, they have breasts!
 Breasts nourish!
 Breasts stimulate!
-Breast bring pleasure!
+Breasts bring pleasure!
 In short: breasts are the best! *Boobs* on the other hand are detached blobs of flesh ogled by horny thirteen year olds who don’t even know what being horny means.

 And while a word such as *tits* (in context, generally understood to mean much the same thing as *boobs*) is also plenty crude, at least *tits* is unapologetically so.
 That's not to say I advocate its usage mind you—for, in my view at least, real men speak about "breasts", or "areolae" and "nipples" if they wish to get more specific—however people generally don't go around blabbering about *tits* at family events.
 Yet in America at least, the word *boobs* is often used as a socially acceptable euphemism for *breasts*.
 Christ!
 If there were ever a single word that captures everything wrong with the American conception of sexuality, it is *boobs*: immature, crude, and ashamed.
 Then we go and make *boobs* the national fetish, and by doing so once again drag a living part of heaven down into our depravity and helmet ourselves with it.